mykwillis/android-mediaroutebutton-test/README.md

 # android-mediaroutebutton-test
-Attempt to get robolectric to work with use of MediaRouteButton.
+Demo of robolectric working with MediaRouteButton.

 This is basically an Android Studio "hello, world" Android application that has Robolectric added to it.